creditcardGenius Team

 Key Takeaways

-• The best student credit card in Canada is the CIBC Aventura Visa Card for Students.
+• The best student credit card in Canada is the CIBC Aeroplan Visa Card for students.

-• Student credit cards designed with specific student needs in mind and therefore rarely charge an annual fee and have few to no eligibility requirements.
+• Student credit cards rarely charge an annual fee and have few to no eligibility requirements.

-• Student cards are an excellent tool to help people (especially young people) build their credit rating.
+• Student cards are an excellent tool to help people build their credit rating.

 • Once you graduate, you may want to upgrade your student card to something that will earn you more rewards on your spending.